 REI | The Trustees partners with REI to run day-long bike rides and other outdoor excursions at Trustees properties outside of Boston.
 Visitors meet at The KITCHEN, travel to the Crane Estate, Appleton Farms or the Old Manse, bike or hike, and enjoy a local food picnic.

 Oldways | The KITCHEN often partners with Oldways on classes.
 Working with their Whole Grains Council, Mediterranean Foods Alliance, and the African Heritage & Health program, we are able to inspire good health to our visitors and connect them to various cultural food traditions.

 Have an idea for a great public event?
-We want to know about it!
+Email us at email@example.com!

-We’re always looking for ideas for public programming that fits within our mission of restoring the craft of local, seasonal cooking.
-Email firstname.lastname@example.org with your idea, how it fits with our mission, potential costs and revenues, and marketing plan.
+We’re always looking for ideas for public programming that align with our mission of celebrating the craft of local, seasonal cooking.

-We love partnering with local chefs who share our passion for seasonal sourcing and eating!
-If that sounds like you, we would love to help promote your business and give you a chance to stretch your teaching muscle.
+We enjoy partnering with local educators and chefs who share our passion for seasonal sourcing and eating!
+If that sounds like you, we would love to help promote your business and give you a chance to stretch your teaching muscles.
 Guest chefs volunteer their time, while The KITCHEN provides all marketing, ticketing, staffing, and food costs.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.